The pluricomplex Poisson kernel for convex finite type domains: Introduction

 Huang and Wang \cite{HuWa} proved (for the more general case of strongly linearly convex domains) that the method of pulling back $\Omega_{\B^n}$ via a boundary spherical representation can be improved to obtain a continuous solution to the Monge-Amp\`ere equation \eqref{poissonintro}, still retaining the notable properties mentioned above, assuming only a $C^3$-smooth boundary.

-Recently, Saracco, Trapani, and the second author \cite{BST} constructed continuous solutions $\Omega_\xi$ to the Monge-Amp\`ere equation \eqref{poissonintro} on bounded strongly pseudoconvex domains with $C^\infty$-smooth boundaries.
-They defined $\Omega_\xi$ as the upper envelope of the family $\mathscr{G}_\xi$ defined in \eqref{MAmaxintro}.
-In this setting, they proved a generalised Phragmen-Lindel\"of theorem, showing that $\Omega_\xi\in \mathscr{G}_\xi$.
-However, the validity of the Poisson-horofunction formula \eqref{poisson-horofunction-intro} was left open in \cite{BST}.
+Recently, Saracco, Trapani, and the second author \cite{BST} constructed continuous solutions $\Omega_\xi$ to the Monge-Amp\`ere equation \eqref{poissonintro} on bounded strongly pseudoconvex domains with $C^\infty$-smooth boundaries, defining $\Omega_\xi$ as the upper envelope of the family $\mathscr{G}_\xi$ in \eqref{MAmaxintro}.
+The validity of the Poisson-horofunction formula \eqref{poisson-horofunction-intro} was left open in \cite{BST}.
 In this paper, we show in Section~\ref{controesempioanello} that, in fact, the Poisson-horofunction formula does not hold in general for bounded strongly pseudoconvex domains, since horospheres do not coincide in general with the sublevel sets of $\Omega_\xi$.
-Formulas \eqref{derivata-green-intro} and \eqref{demailly-intro} are also established in \cite{BST} under the assumption of symmetry of the pluricomplex Green function $G_w(z)$.